Elmapul/daily-scripts/venndownload/README.md

-future plugin for open office
+future plugin for open office or libre office